Subscribe To This Site

 *Hardening off is the process of accustoming plants to cooler outdoor conditions.
 It's generally good to do this gradually.

-Picture: Growing sunflowers is very rewarding because they looks so great and later in the year they feed the birds and you can enjoy their acrobatic displays!
+Picture: Growing sunflowers is very rewarding because they looks so great.
+Later in the year they feed the birds and you can enjoy their acrobatic displays!
+The tit in this photo was practically hovering beneath the sunflower head.

 Return from How to Grow Sunflowers back to Organic Gardening